 - Visiting one of their locations

 - Having a conversation with one of their employees

-After conducting your company research, pick out the key elements that really appeal to you and align with your values and goals.
+Having researched the company, pick out the aspects of the company that really appeal to you and align with your values and goals.
 These may include things like:

 - The company’s reputation